 1. Gauze Sponges

-Gauze sponges are important and versatile supplies for patient wound care.
+are important and versatile supplies for patient wound care.
 These sponges can be used to absorb excess body fluids before dressing a wound, and can provide a sterile barrier against dirt and bacteria as well.
-There are many varieties of gauze sponges that can be used depending on the type, size and location of the wound being treated, including:
+There are many varieties of wound gauze that can be used depending on the type, size and location of the wound being treated, including:

 - Standard gauze sponges for basic wound cleaning and care